 Choose Hardwood Flooring

 First of all, it is important to mention that hardwood flooring has many advantages over other flooring options.
 It is completely natural.
 The wood is harvested from forests in a specific pattern and process that ensures its long-term sustainability.
 There is no better option for hygiene, air quality, and protection from allergens.
-Engineered hardwood is also very durable but solid hardwood flooring is better for homes with pets.
+Engineered hardwood is durable, but solid hardwood flooring is better for homes with pets.

 Years ago, the options available for hardwood flooring were very limited.
 A homeowner could select one of a handful of colors that had little or no grain or texture.
 This traditional look is still popular today but now it only represents a small segment of the options available.
 There are many different types of hardwoods in a full range of colors – some are naturally occurring while others are stained or whitewashed.